Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Definition and Representation of HAR processes

-Chains satisfy \eqref{eq2.2c}.
-As for classical AR processes, this equation is made of two elements: a possibly non centered noise $\xi^p_k$ called random drift, and a term that depends on the past.
+The time series $W^p$ satisfies \eqref{eq2.2c}.
+As in classical AR processes, this equation is made of two elements: a possibly non centered noise $\xi^p_k$ called random drift, and a term that depends on the past.
 The link function $\Phi^p$ is required to satisfy $\Phi^p(0)=0$.
-It is not restrictive since a situation where $\Phi^p(0)\neq 0$ fits our case by doing these modifications: $(\Phi^p,\xi^p) \leftarrow (\Phi^p-\Phi^p(0),\xi^p+\Phi^p(0))$.
-As for the equation of the intensity, the link function $\Phi^p$ allows the general nonlinear case.
-Inside the link function, we have the interactions from the nodes on chain $p$ and then the classical AR term of interactions from chains on chain $p$.
+This is not restrictive since a situation where $\Phi^p(0)\neq 0$ fits our case via the following modifications: $(\Phi^p,\xi^p) \leftarrow (\Phi^p-\Phi^p(0),\xi^p+\Phi^p(0))$.
+As for equation of the intensity, link function $\Phi^p$ allows to consider general nonlinear case.
+Inside the link function, we have interactions from $(N^m)_{m\in\M}$ on $W^p$ and then classical AR term of interactions from $(W^{p'})_{p'\in\Pg}$ on $W^p$.